safe-global/safe-docs/miscellaneous/glossary.md

 ### Transactions‡

 Transactions are what change the state of Ethereum-based ledgers.
-They are used to transfer funds from one account to another or to interact with smart contracts.
+They're used to transfer funds from one account to another or to interact with smart contracts.
 You can learn more about how Safe{Wallet} handles transactions by reading the [Transactions](https://help.safe.global/en/collections/9814-transactions) section of our [Support Center](help.safe.global).

 ## W